rongyimcc/Flavora/README.md

 # Flavora — Food Sharing App

-Flavora is an Android-based food sharing application that allows users to upload, browse, and interact with food posts in real time.
+Flavora is an Android-based food sharing application built with Firebase backend, enabling users to upload, browse, and interact with food posts in real time.

 ## Features
 - User authentication using Firebase